-If the experience meets these qualifications, students will work with their faculty sponsors to complete the ELAW Learning Contract (see above) at the beginning of the semester in which their experience takes place.
-This contract registers the student for Core 350, a 0-credit ELAW course.
+If the experience meets these qualifications, students will work with their faculty sponsors to complete the ELAW Learning Contract » at the beginning of the semester in which their experience takes place.
+This contract registers the students for CORE 350, a 0 credit ELAW course.
 As part of this course, faculty sponsors will provide students with an opportunity to reflect on their experience.
 Core 350 is evaluated pass with distinction, pass, or fail.

-Students who wish to use an experience that occurred prior to January 1, 2018 must follow past ELAW procedures and petition the Academic Policy Committee for approval using this form:
+Students who wish to use an experience that occurred prior to January 1, 2018 must follow past ELAW procedures and petition the Academic Policy Committee for approval using the ELAW Petition Form.

-Students whose petitions are approved will work with the Associate Dean of Curriculum to register for Core 350; students will be expected to submit a reflective essay about their experience in order to pass Core 350.
-Refer to the old guidelines for ELAW reflective essays.
-Please contact firstname.lastname@example.org or talk with your advisor if you have any questions about these procedures.
+Students whose petitions are approved will work with the Associate Dean of Curriculum to register for Core 350; students will be expected to submit a reflective essay about their experience in order to pass CORE 350.
+Refer to previous guidelines » for ELAW Reflective essays.